 When Cisco ISE is run on VMware, VMware snapshots are not supported for backing up ISE data.

 Cisco ISE does not support VMware snapshots for backing up ISE data because a VMware snapshot saves the status of a VM at a given point in time.
 In a multinode Cisco ISE deployment, data in all the nodes are continuously synchronized with current database information.
 Restoring a snapshot might cause database replication and synchronization issues.
 Cisco recommends that you use the backup functionality included in Cisco ISE for archival and restoration of data.

-Using VMware snapshots or any third-party backup to back up ISE data results in stopping Cisco ISE services.
-When a backup is initiated by VMware or any third party like CommVault SAN level backup, it quiesces the file system to maintain crash consistency, which causes ISE to freeze.
+Using VMware snapshots or any third-party backup service to back up Cisco ISE data might result in stopping Cisco ISE services.
+When a backup is initiated by VMware or any other third-party backup service like CommVault SAN level backup, it quiesces the file system to maintain crash consistency, which can cause ISE to freeze.
 A reboot is required to resume the services on your Cisco ISE deployment.

 Restore operation, can be performed with the backup files of previous versions of Cisco ISE and restored on a later version.
 For example, if you have a backup from an ISE node from Cisco ISE, Release 1.3 or 1.4, you can restore it on Cisco ISE, Release 2.1.

 Cisco ISE, Release 2.2 supports restore from backups obtained from Release 1.4 and later.